 The nurse practitioner career has quickly become one of the most popular and high-paying positions in the nursing field over the last several years.
-According to recent reports, the number of practitioners has doubled over the previous four years to more than 200,000 licensed practitioners, with further increases likely in the future – the Bureau of Labor Statistics expects a growth of 34 percent by 2022.
+According to recent reports, the number of practitioners has doubled over the previous four years to almost 250,000 licensed practitioners, with further increases likely in the future – the Bureau of Labor Statistics expects a growth of 46 percent by 2031.

-Furthermore, the pay of the average nurse practitioner is $96,988 – with a high salary of about $122,000 and a low income of $78,000.
+Furthermore, the median pay of a nurse practitioner is $120,680 – with a high salary of about $152,160 and a low income of $79,470.
 So even practitioners in low-cost hospitals will still make a high-quality wage.
 This type of career is an excellent choice for those who want to be a nurse but who want to earn great money and settle into a long-lasting job.
 And nurse practitioner programs can help a person achieve that goal.

 |1||Vanderbilt University||Nashville, Tennessee|

 |2||University of Oklahoma Health Sciences Center||Oklahoma City, Oklahoma|

 A typical education program for a nurse practitioner includes Associate degrees or Bachelor degrees followed up by a Master’s degree at an accredited university.
 Practitioners utilize hands-on courses and on-site clinical, as well as some online work, to master the skills necessary for this career.
 And they must get continuing education every five years to maintain their certification and licensing.
 Most hospitals will likely pay their practitioner’s training fees for this type of continuing education.

 Thankfully, the best nurse practitioner programs across the nation can provide this type of education for those interested in this career.
 We examined the top schools in the country in this field and came up with the best that we could find for your needs.
 Each has been ranked according to specific criteria, such as tuition and graduation rates, so please read each paragraph carefully to get an idea of what to expect from each school.